mikhailshilkov/mikhailio-hugo/content/2020/06/eliminate-cold-starts-by-predicting-invocations-of-serverless-functions/index.md

 As the statistics show, many Azure Function Apps are called very infrequently.
 Let's consider a concrete example: an HTTP-triggered function that runs approximately once per hour and returns current data for a report.

-Currently, every invocation of such function would hit a cold start.
+Currently, every invocation of such a function would hit a cold start.
 Specifically, Azure uses a fixed “keep-alive” policy that retains the resources in memory for 20 minutes after execution.
 This isn't helpful in our scenario since requests come every 60 minutes.

 {{< featured >}}
-{{< figure src="scenario.svg" title="Warm instances are recycled after 20 minutes, so an hourly request hits a cold start" >}}
+{{< figure src="scenario.png" title="Warm instances are recycled after 20 minutes, so an hourly request hits a cold start" >}}
 {{< /featured >}}

 In this specific case, the fixed policy is problematic for everyone:

-- Users hit a cold start every time, which significantly increased the response time.
+- Users hit a cold start every time, which significantly increases the response time.
 - Azure wastes resources on keeping a warm instance in memory for 20 minutes every hour without any benefits.

 Indeed, cloud providers seek to achieve high function performance at the lowest possible resource cost.
 They can't keep all functions in memory all the time: as the stats show, most functions run very seldom, so keeping all of them warm would be a massive waste of resources.